Velenje: Culture

 The Velenje Cultural Center, in the northwestern part of the square, was built in 1959 according to plans by Oton Gaspari, and opened in November 1960.
-Its façade was decorated with a relief by Stojan Batič, and its interior by Riko Debenjak.
+Its façade was decorated with a relief by Stojan Batič, and its interior was designed by Riko Debenjak.
 The hall was the 1990s center of subcultures in Velenje.
 Today, it hosts the public institute Velenje Festival, which holds various cultural activities.
 The hall also houses a puppet theatre and a dance theatre.

 Economy and education

 Velenje is one of the strongest economic centers in Slovenia, equipped with modern infrastructure.
 Economic development is based on the energy, metal-processing, and construction industries.
 The only operating lignite mine in Slovenia is located immediately west of the city.
 Environmental protection, craft, and trade services have been experiencing solid development.
 The city has three large shopping centers.
 These include Hypermarket Mercator Velenje, Velenjka, and Velenje Shopping Center.

 Velenje is an employment, administrative, and educational center of the wider Savinja–Šalek region.
 It has six primary schools, seven secondary/high schools, a university, and a music school.